-Kumi Hiroi is a graphic designer/visual artist interested in constructing narratives to make stories tangible.
+Kumi Hiroi is a visual artist/graphic designer interested in constructing narratives to make stories tangible.
 The stories have common themes: ‘the gaze: the relationship of the one looking and the other that is being looked at’, ‘the relationship between humans and their environment’ and ‘the adjustments of nature for human convenience and profit’.
 She combines her imagination with detailed research and fieldwork on the unique culture and histories of the specific region while she visualising the complex layers of the subject into visual statements.

 Hiroi graduated in economics from Saitama University, Japan and studied at Central Saint Martins in England before she completed her BA in graphic design at Gerrit Rietveld Academy in the Netherlands.
 She has worked at graphic design studios and she has had her own studio in Amsterdam, the Netherlands since 2010.

 Partly because of her background in economics and the visual art, as well as her profession as a graphic designer, her artwork investigates - among other things - narratives that presents details of economic activity including consumption and the production process whilst constructing a narrative by using images and words as the visual language.